Want to save this recipe?

 - Combine all of the ingredients to a large bowl.
 Use your hands to mix until just combined.
 (Make sure not to over mix!)

-- Allow the meatloaf to rest for 10 minutes to finish cooking and seal in the juices.
+- Allow to rest for 10 minutes to finish cooking and seal in the juices.
 Then slice, serve, and enjoy!

 - Lightly toast your breadcrumbs in a tablespoon or two of butter in a nonstick skillet until a light golden brown.
-This will amp up the flavor in the meatloaf.
+This will amp up the flavor!

 - Swap the ground beef for ground turkey or ground chicken if you’re looking for a lighter option.